cc-hpc-itwm/tarantella/docs/source/tutorials.rst

   # The inference model is wrapped as a different Keras model that does not use labels
   self.predict_model = create_model(internal_model, self.params, is_train = False)

-Data distribution across ranks is performed in this case manually in the `data_pipeline.py
+To illustrate alternatives in the use of Tarantella, we distribute the data manually here, `data_pipeline.py
 <https://github.com/cc-hpc-itwm/tarantella_models/blob/master/src/models/transformer/data_pipeline.py>`_
 file, as explained in the
 :ref:`manually-distributed datasets<manually-distributed-datasets-label>` section.
-Alternatively, automatic dataset distribution is explained in the :ref:`Quick Start<using-distributed-datasets-label>`.
+Alternatively, automatic dataset distribution could be used, as explained in the :ref:`Quick Start<using-distributed-datasets-label>`.

-To be able to manually split the dataset across ranks, we need access to **rank IDs** and **total number of ranks**, which are then passed to the `IO pipeline
+To be able to manually split the dataset across ranks, we need access to **rank IDs** and the **total number of ranks**, which are then passed to the `IO pipeline
 <https://github.com/cc-hpc-itwm/tarantella_models/blob/master/src/models/transformer/transformer_tnt.py#L134>`_.

 The :ref:`Advanced Topics<ranks-label>` section explains the API Tarantella